clij/clijx-assistant/installation.md

 pip install pyopencl napari ipython matplotlib numpy pyclesperanto_prototype scikit-image jupyter
 ```
 Within this environment you can run generated [clEsperanto](https://clesperanto.github.io/) python scripts.

+If the name of your conda environment differs, please configure it under `Plugins > ImageJ on GPU (CLIJx-Assistant) > Options > Build and Run options`

 <a name="clijpy"></a>
 ## Optional: CLIJPY / PyImageJ / Python Installation